Writing Style Guide

 UNO is one university with three campuses.
 They are Center Campus, Dodge Campus, and Scott Campus.
 The word “street” is not in official campus names.
 Campuses also should not be referred to as “North” or “South."

 One word, no hyphen.
 Same as universitywide, citywide, etc.

-It is preferred that the Barbara Weitz Community Engagement Center’s name be shortened to Weitz CEC instead of CEC.
+It is preferred that the Barbara Weitz Community Engagement Center’s name be shortened to CEC and not Weitz CEC.

 Chair is used instead of chairman or chairwoman in academic references.
 Please reference Academic Titles.

-Capitalize when used as a title; lowercase it when it appears after the name or stands alone.
+Capitalize when used as a title; lowercase when it appears after the name or stands alone.

 colleges at UNO (with abbreviations)